Deerfoot City: History

 In the 2000s, both Walmart and Sears closed their locations within the mall, with Walmart opening a standalone store to the immediate southeast of the building, and Sears closing its store altogether.
 This left Winners and the bowling alley as the mall's last remaining anchors, though both the former Walmart and Sears locations were redeveloped for other retailers.

 A plan announced in September 2013 called for converting the enclosed mall into an open-air regional centre and add over 500,000 additional square feet of retail space.
 It was subsequently renamed Destination: Deerfoot City.

+On January 31, 2016, the majority of the existing 623,000-square-foot enclosed mall closed to make way for the next phase of redevelopment.

 As of 2019, major anchors include LensCrafters, Walmart, GoodLife Fitness, Dollarama, Winners, The Rec Room, Canadian Tire, and Cabela's.
 The original mall structure has been split into multiple sections that are separated by roadways, with larger retailers taking up locations along the property's periphery.